adrianmo/aks-flux/README.md

 export CLUSTER_NAME=GitOpsDemoCluster
 ```

-First, create a resource group to contain all the resource that we will create as part of this tutorial.
-Feel free to use your own resource names and locations.
+Create a resource group to contain all the resource that we will create as part of this guide.

 ```
 az group create -n $RESOURCE_GROUP_NAME -l $LOCATION